digiapulssi/docker-zabbix-agent/README.md

 Note that network traffic monitoring is based only on eth0 interface.
 It doesn't work if `--net=host` option is used for the monitored container.
 Network monitoring also does not show all traffic if additional network interfaces are used for monitored container.

+## Implementation Notes

+The patched Zabbix Agent version and packaging scripts can be found at [https://github.com/digiapulssi/zabbix-agent/tree/docker-host-monitoring].